ponylang/rfcs/text/0000-http-streaming.md

 * Buffering all of this data before sending even the first byte back to the client delays transmission needlessly, in addition to consuming a lot of memory.

 The HTTP protocol specification provides several ways around this problem.
 One is simply to send the body data in smaller pieces, allowing TCP buffering semantics to deliver the long bytestream to the client.
 No changes to the headers are required.
 The other, for use when the `RequestHandler` really does not know the total length of the data in advance, is Chunked Transfer Encoding, where the response body is sent in smaller pieces, each with its own length header.
-No `Content-Lengt`h header is used at all in this case.
+No `Content-Length` header is used at all in this case.

 This RFC proposes implementing both of these mechanisms in the Pony stdlib `net/http` package.